Best Crypto Hardware Wallets 2025

 4. Dependence on Physical Devices

 Using a hardware wallet depends on the availability and functioning of the physical device.
-Issues like battery failure, malfunction, or loss of the wallet can delay or obstruct access to funds.
+Issues like battery failure, malfunction, or losing the wallet itself can delay or obstruct access to funds.
 Although recovery is possible with the seed phrase, the process can be cumbersome.

 5. Limited Cryptocurrency Support